-As always each skill point of instruction takes around three months.
+As always each IQ point cost of instruction takes around three months.
 So a non-wizard takes nine months to learn a spell.
 A student who already knows the Aid spell would almost always be welcomed as an Apprentice (c.f. the jobs table on page 59.)
 Otherwise the going rate is to pay your teacher a day of his wage for every week of training.

 The weekly research rolls are at least as troublesome as job rolls so each grants 2 XP.
 Note that this means that the character will have gained some of the 500 XP needed by the time the research is complete.

 Note that the listed prices are in general slightly less that what it would cost the PCs to make the potions under their best general purpose setups, not even accounting for security, taxes, etc. This is because most potion production is conducted by operations that are located where they have competitive advantages with ingredients and other aspects.
 When the GM rules that the general supply of certain potions is limited, non-existent, or at much greater cost than listed the players can either go through the time and expense of setting up the production (secure a lab, have or hire chemists and alchemists, gather the listed ingredients, protect their operations against bandits operating outside or within the law, etc.) or they can use the Finding Magic Items for Sale rules on page 166 to search for the potions.